baAlex/Japan/README.md

 [![Windows CI](https://github.com/baAlex/libjapan/workflows/Windows/badge.svg)](https://github.com/baAlex/libjapan/actions?query=workflow%3AWindows)
 [![CodeQL scanning](https://github.com/baAlex/libjapan/workflows/CodeQL%20scanning/badge.svg)](https://github.com/baAlex/libjapan/security/code-scanning)

 A collection of frequently used features that the C language lacks: lists, hashes, trees, maths functions (vectors, matrices), between an etcetera of other utilities.
-Nothing different to existing general-purpose libraries.
+My contribution to the constellation of existing general-purpose libraries.

-The project born as an exercise to learn the language and since then I been updating/refactoring it according to my needs and experience.
-There are some flaws to fix, designs to polish, and probably the library is too game-development oriented, I'm working on those aspects... so any help or suggestion is more that welcomed.
+The project born as an exercise to learn the language, since then I've been updating/refactoring it according to my needs and experience.
+There are some flaws to fix, designs to polish, bugs to add, and probably the library is too game-development oriented, I'm working on those aspects... any help or suggestion is welcomed.

 Compilation